Attention deficit hyperactivity disorder (ADHD)

 While all of these behaviours can be seen as part of normal behaviour, (we can all be impatient, over-enthusiastic, lose our concentration or find it difficult to focus), for a health professional to make a diagnosis of ADHD, these symptoms have to be severe and cause problems for the individual across their home, school/work and social life.

-ADHD is a complex disorder and can affect individuals in different ways – while most children with ADHD will have difficulties in hyperactivity, impulsivity and inattention, some may have problems only with attention.
+ADHD is a complex condition and can affect individuals in different ways – while most children with ADHD will have difficulties in hyperactivity, impulsivity and inattention, some may have problems only with attention.

-The disorder affects some children more severely than others, and other problems can occur alongside ADHD such as Autistic Spectrum Disorders (ASDs), conduct problems, tics and learning difficulties such as Dyslexia.
+The condition affects some children more severely than others, and other conditions can occur alongside ADHD such as Autistic Spectrum Disorders (ASDs), as well as conduct problems, tics, and learning difficulties such as Dyslexia.
 Some people with ADHD may also have emotional problems such as anxiety or depression.